woblavobla/ruby-jemalloc/README.md

 # ruby-jemalloc
-Ruby 2.5.3 builded with jemalloc
+Ruby 2.5.3 builded with jemalloc;
+Automatic builds to Docker Hub;